dapr/quickstarts/10.hello-docker-compose/README.md

 docker-compose up
 ```

-If everything went well logs from nodeapp about successful persistence of orders shoulod appear:
+If everything went well logs from nodeapp about successful persistence of orders should appear:

 ```bash
 nodeapp_1         | Got a new order!
 Order ID: 1